-Previous papers I-III in this series (hereafter RMPP1, RMOP2, RMOP3) reported BPRM calculations and plasma effects related to iron opacity at conditions similar to the solar radiation/convection zone boundary or the base of the convection zone (BCZ).
-As outlined in paper RMOP1, opacity calculations need to consider all possible mechanisms for photon absorption and scattering from all atomic constituents, including all levels that might possibly contribute.
-Furthermore, in order to resolve discrepancies among various theoretical models based on the DW methods that include different sets of transition arrays, and experimental measurements [1, 2], it is necessary to establish convergence of the BPRM calculations and completeness of transitions considered.
+Previous papers I-III in this series (hereafter RMOP1, RMOP2, RMOP3) reported BPRM calculations and plasma effects related to iron opacity at conditions similar to the solar radiation/convection zone boundary or the base of the convection zone (BCZ).
+As outlined in RMOP1, opacity calculations need to consider all possible mechanisms for photon absorption and scattering from all atomic constituents, including all levels that might possibly contribute.
+Furthermore, in order to resolve discrepancies among various theoretical models based on the DW methods that include different sets of transition arrays and experimental measurements [1, 2], it is necessary to establish the convergence of the BPRM calculations and completeness of transitions considered.

-Extensive CC-BPRM calculations R-Matrix (BPRM) calculations were carried out for Fe XVII including 60 fine-structure levels within the $n \leq 3$ complexes in the Fe XVIII target ion [3], and 99 LS terms within $n \leq 4$ (99LS-RM).
+Extensive CC-BPRM calculations R-matrix (BPRM) calculations were carried out for Fe xvII including 60 finestructure levels within the $n \leq 3$ complexes in the Fe XVIII target ion [3], and 99 LS terms within $n \leq 4$ (99LS-RM).
 They show strong photon absorption due to core excitation, resulting in an increment of 35% in the Rosseland mean opacity over the Opacity Project (OP) data [4].
-Whereas these previous calculations demonstrated that in the R-Matrix opacity calculations convergence of the close-coupling expansion was a necessary condition for accuracy, completeness of all possible excited configurations by additional contributions in the high-energy region still remains to be ascertained [4, 5, 6].
+Whereas these previous calculations demonstrated that in the R-matrix opacity calculations the convergence of the close-coupling expansion is a necessary condition for accuracy and the completeness of all possible excited configurations with additional contributions in the high-energy region still remains to be ascertained [4-6].
 At BCZ conditions Fe XVII , Fe XVIII and Fe XIX are the three dominant iron ions.
-For example, at the measured iron opacity [2] and temperature and density T= 2.1×10^6 K and N_e = $3.1 \times 10^{22}/cc$, the three ionization fractions are 0.19, 0.38 and 0.29, respectively [4].
+For example, at the measured iron opacity [2] and temperature and density $T = 2.1 \times 10^6$ K and $N{\rm e} = 3.1 \times 10^{22}/cc$, the three ionization fractions are 0.19, 0.38 and 0.29, respectively [4].

-In this paper, we consider the 218CC-BPRM calculation for Fe XVII and 276CC-BPRM calculation for Fe XVIII, as described in paper RMOP2.
-The additional or topup transitions for bound-bound and bound-free data are obtained from relativistic distorted wave (RDW) calculations using the flexible atomic code (FAC) [7].
-In the following sections, the specifications of the 218CC- and 276CC-BPRM calculations of paper RMOP2 are summarized, followed by the top-up configurations and transitions calculated using FAC.
-To ensure data correspondence from FAC, a procedure of matching the bound levels from BPRM and FAC results is described, and the bound-bound and bound-free top-up calculations detailed afterwards.
+In this paper, we consider the 218CC-BPRM calculation for Fe XVII and 276CC-BPRM calculation for Fe XVIII, as described in RMOP2.
+The additional, or top-up, transitions for bound-bound and bound-free data are obtained from relativistic distorted wave (RDW) calculations using the flexible atomic code (FAC) [7].
+In the following sections, the specifications of the 218CC- and 276CC-BPRM calculations in RMOP2 are summarized, followed by the top-up configurations and transitions calculated using FAC.
+To ensure data correspondence from FAC, a procedure for matching the bound levels from BPRM and FAC results is described, and the bound-bound and bound-free top-up calculations detailed afterwards.

-A key step in the matching-topup procedure is level identification.
-Unlike atomic structure and DW calculations, BPRM calculations do not assign spectroscopic designations a priori and bound states are obtained only as eigenvalues of the (e + ion)Hamiltonian.
-As described in paper RMOP2, the code BPID (Fig. 1, RMOP-I) is used to obtain relevant parameters and for spectroscopic identification of levels computed in BPRM calculations.
-The RDW calculations of course have a pre-assigned identification based on initial set of electronic configurations specified in the configuration-interaction In some instances exited level configuration mixing is such that one (CI) basis. configuration does not dominate the wavefunction expansion of a given state and RDW and BPRM assignations do not match.
-It is then required to carefully examine level parameters such as quantum defects and associated bound-bound and bound-free transitions to ascertain matching data.
-Another consideration is that the precise number of BPRM bound-state eigenvalues depends on an energy mesh or effective quantum number $\nu(E)$ obtained by "scanning" at a fine mesh with sufficient refinement to ensure convergence.
+A key step in the matching top-up procedure is level identification.
+Unlike atomic structure and DW calculations, BPRM calculations do not assign spectroscopic designations a priori, and bound states are obtained only as eigenvalues of the (e + ion) Hamiltonian.
+As described in RMOP2, the code BPID (figure 1, RMOP1) is used to obtain the relevant parameters for spectroscopic identification of levels computed in BPRM calculations.
+The RDW calculations, of course, have a pre-assigned identification based on an initial set of electronic configurations specified in the configuration-interaction (CI) basis.
+In some instances excited level configuration mixing is such that one configuration does not dominate the wavefunction expansion of a given state and the RDW and BPRM assignations do not match.
+Careful examination of the level parameters, such as quantum defects and associated bound-bound and bound-free transitions, is then required to ascertain matching data.
+Another consideration is that the precise number of BPRM bound-state eigenvalues depends on an energy mesh or effective quantum number $\nu(E)$ obtained by 'scanning' at a fine mesh with sufficient refinement to ensure convergence.
 The procedure and results are discussed in this paper.